hikogui/hikogui/docs/application_lifetime.md

 This is the part of the application where the developer can configure ttauri and initialize subsystems before the main loop is entered.

-Subsystems to initialize:
+### time\_stamp\_count (required)
+The time\_stamp\_count subsystem calibrates the frequency of the TSC.
+This calibration is needed to convert a TSC timestamp into a `hires_utc_clock::time_point`, which in turn is used when logging messages to the console.

+The CRT will start this subsystem and will take about 100 ms.

+### hires\_utc\_clock (optional)
+The hires\_utc\_clock subsystem increases the accuracy and performance of converting a TSC to a `hires_utc_clock::time_point`.

+Within a minute after starting this subsystem TSC to UTC conversion becomes a much more accurate 1ppm, wait-free operation.

+### Logger (optional)
- - **logger**: The logger subsystem may be started by calling `tt::logger_start()`.
+The logger subsystem may be started by calling `tt::logger_start()`.

-   When the logger subsystem is running; a separate thread will log the messages to the console or log file.
-Logging is still possible without the logger subsystem, but this is much slower, as it is done from the current thread.
+When the logger subsystem is running; logging becomes a wait-free operation.
+On the current thread the data given with the log call is added to a queue, while on the separate "logger" thread the message is formatted and written to console and log file.

+Logging is still possible without the logger subsystem, but this is much slower; as formatting and writing to the console and log file are done from the current thread.